-Levi Strauss Reported to be Planning an IPO
+Levi Strauss Reported to Be Planning an IPO

-The initial public offering to sell stock in the company is expected to take place in the first quarter of 2019, according to news reports from CNBC.
+The initial public offering to sell stock is expected to take place in the first quarter of 2019, according to news reports.

-A spokeswoman for Levi Strauss said the company does not comment on marketplace rumors or speculation.
+A spokesperson for Levi Strauss said the company does not comment on marketplace rumors or speculation.

 This is not the company’s first trip to the stock market.
 In 1971, the company became a publicly traded entity, raising $50 million by selling stock.
 Three years later it moved its headquarters to towering commercial buildings at the Embarcadero Center in San Francisco.